Visitor FAQs

 When and where are your worship services?

-Our Sunday services are held at different times during the year depending on the season.
-Times are listed on our home page.
+Our Sunday services are held at 10 am.
+Special holiday service times are listed on our home page or calendar.
 Please use the map and directions provided on our site to get to our church.
-We also hold forums and adult RE classes on Sundays.
-These can be workshops, special guest speakers, or other types of open discussions for both members and visitors alike.

 Who is welcome to your worship services?

 At our Sunday services and other congregational activities, we welcome and honor you, whoever you are.
 As a family that respects and promotes diversity, we believe that expression of individual thought and lifestyle are foundational to our core values.
 In effect, we go “beyond categorical thinking.”
-For us it is not about how you look, what you wear, how educated you are, what you do for a living, who you love, or what your resume might say about you – it is about you as the distinct individual you are.
-We only ask that you honor our principles that speak of love, freedom, equality and justice for all who share life with you on this planet.
+For us it is not about how you look, what you wear, your education, what you do for a living, who you love.
+We only ask that you honor our principles that speak of love, freedom, equality, respect, and justice for all who share life with you on this planet.

 What should I expect when I get there?

 UUCOV has a fully accessible sanctuary and plenty of parking.
 There are special parking spaces right across from the sanctuary clearly labeled for visitors.
-There is also overflow parking that is well marked should you arrive a little late.
-At the front porch, you will be greeted and if you so choose, be directed to the Welcome Table.
+Please look for the Welcome Table as you enter.
 There you will be given a name tag and can get information about our congregation and its activities, as well as sign up for regular emails that will keep you informed of all that is happening at UUCOV.

 As you walk into the sanctuary, you will find a bustling, friendly, conversational crowd.
-An usher will help you get seated if needed.
-Feel free to introduce yourself to others and don’t be surprised if several people approach you to introduce themselves and say hello.
+Feel free to take any seat and to introduce yourself to others.
+Don’t be surprised if several people approach you to introduce themselves and say hello.

 What happens during the worship services?